blackberry-garance/flowershow-app/notes/obsidian-publish-alternatives.md

 - Main site page 404s: https://mara-li.github.io/mkdocs_obsidian_template/
 - Has worked to make an obsidian plugin that somehow connects to github actions to do publishing (?)

+# Metadata

+This is the metadata we try to collect on each item.

+- description
+- screenshot
+- metadata
+  - 🔗 primary url
+  - 📣 announce date and url
+  - ⭐ stars (plus github url)
+  - 💤 is it actively developed
+  - 💰 cost and/or license (if missing assume free and open source)
+  - 💻 tech approach summary e.g. is it js, what framework, script to static then publish
+- comments

+## Analysis

+What are common features (we can compare across)

+- Syntax support i.e. markdown plus obsidian
+- Default theme (look/feel)
+- Customizability (themeability)
+- Search
+- Publishing control (e.g. show/hide pages)
+- Links and network graph e.g. back/forward link info and overall graph

+Attributes to sort by

+- Date created
+- Active-ness
+- Cost/open-source